 When complete, Mungerie Paddock will stretch across 7500m2 of green open space, connecting to Caddies Creek.
 As well as providing open space and grassed kick around areas, Mungerie Paddock will incorporate wetlands as part of The New Rouse Hill’s Water Sensitive Urban Design program.

 Neighbourhood parks are located throughout The New Rouse Hill.
-Residents are already able to enjoy Magnolia Park, with Melaleuca Park to be completed in time for when the first residents of the current Melaleuca release move into their new homes.
+Residents are already able to enjoy Magnolia Park, and the bbq facilities and playground within the leafy Melaleuca Park.